 By: Legacy Staff

-Most voters cherish the right to voice approval (or displeasure) at elected officials' behavior.
+Voters cherish the right to voice approval of (or displeasure at) at elected officials' behavior.
 Sometimes, personal politics even pop up in obituaries.
 Below are some of the funniest times when people used obituaries as a last chance to make their political views heard.

 "He recently said his biggest regret would be not living long enough to vote for Hillary Clinton.
 Perhaps friends and family will consider helping fulfill his last wish by voting for Hillary themselves -- to benefit succeeding generations for which he cared so much, and for the welfare of the nation he served so honorably."